Working with git from a terminal is more efficient, so here are some basic commands:

 models.TextField(blank=True, null=True)

-'blank=False' means field is required while 'blank=True' means field is not required
+'blank=False' means field is required while 'blank=True' means field is not required'null=True' means the field can be empty/null in the database while 'null=False' means the field cannot be empty/null in the database.

 15. Create a view: